-Our next public night will happen in the spring semester.
+Our next public night will happen on Friday, March 7th @ 7pm.
 Click here for the schedule.

 Our academic program is designed to serve both the novice stargazer who wants to explore the workings of the Universe and our place within it, and also majors who will make astronomy a central part of their future lives.